 IV.
-Program Evaluation and Improvement
+Program Review and Improvement

-MCFT program evaluation is a continuous process that requires ongoing review of program data to plan and implement regular program improvement.
+The MCFT outcome-based education framework involves a continuous process of ongoing review of program data to plan and implement regular program improvement.
 All MCFT faculty members are fully engaged in the process of collecting and reviewing data as well as making continuous program improvements.
-Following are timelines and processes used for data collection and review, a diagram of the annual MCFT program review cycle, and a table of assessment measures and benchmarks specific to each of the program's ten Student Learning Outcomes.
+Following are timelines and processes used for data collection and review, a diagram of the annual MCFT program review cycle, and a table of assessment measures, benchmarks, and targets for each of the program's ten Student Learning Outcomes, as well as guidelines for determining sufficiency of resources and strategic planning.

-The MCFT program Data Gathering and Process Timeline indicates what data is collected, when it was collected, by whom it is collected, the process for review, and how outcomes are reviewed.
+The MCFT program Data Gathering and Process Timeline indicates what data is collected, when it was collected, by whom it is collected, the process for review, and how outcomes are reviewed and changes made.
 The MCFT Program Review& Improvement Cycle illustrates how these occur over the course of the year.
 As indicated in this diagram, the Research and Assessment Office is responsible to provide all GSEC programs with requested data by the end of June each year.
 The MCFT program director reviews these data and writes an annual report, which is due to the Dean of the Graduate School by August 15th of each year.
 This report contains relevant current year data as well as program changes based on outcome data from the prior year.
 During the fall, the MCFT program director shares data with the MCFT faculty along with the annual report.
 The MCFT faculty works together to interpret the year's outcome data and determine areas for program improvement.
 Curriculum changes are due by early February each year.
 Additional program changes are decided and implemented at the earliest opportunity.
 Changes are tracked and noted in the next year's annual report.